 Embracing interdisciplinarity, using found objects and materials like fired ceramics, wood, and textiles, I make provocative unique artefacts investigating processes and concepts through making: I ask what we make, how we make it, and why that matters.
 I use making as a way of critically questioning and adding meaning to society and practice; examining ideas like pace, repetition, and playfulness.
 Focusing on concepts and processes means I embrace new materials and techniques, constantly pushing myself in order to fully explore areas of making which are “being the scenes”.
 Curating exhibitions (eg, The Department of Repair (2015)), giving workshops and talks, and writing make my ideas public.

 CV & Education

 Since 2012 I have been researching repair as part of making practice.
-My PhD, RepairAbility: Repair-Making as Material and Social Action, defines repair as part of an expanded practice, looking at durability for circularity.
+My practice-based, AHRC funded PhD, Repair-Making: Craft, Narratives, Activism (completed 2019), defines repair as part of an expanded making practice.

-I am based at Camberwell College of Arts and Chelsea College of Art (University of the Arts London) with the TED Research group.
+I am based at Camberwell College of Arts with the Material and Spatial Practices programme, and Chelsea College of Art (University of the Arts London) with the Centre for Circular Design.

 My writing about repair, design activism, slowness and play is here

 I am Associate Lecturer on MA Designer Maker at Camberwell College of Arts, and Visiting Lecturer for BA3D Design (Camberwell), MA Textiles Design and BA Hons Textile Design (Chelsea College of Art).
 Previously I was visiting lecturer at Plymouth University where I designed and ran a module focussing on repair with BA Designer Maker.

 I am an experienced workshop facilitator, running practical workshops exploring making, materials and repairing.
 For more information please see here